KWR-Water/pysimdeum/docs/population.md

     * Geospatial file with house geometries and attributes.

 ### Outputs
 The `Population` objects holds standard `House` objects and their associated `consumption` and `discharge` objects that can be accessed as normal.
-In addition, the subcatchment aggregation allows for the following unique objects to be included (which are ultimately used for export to Infoworks ICM)
+In addition, the subcatchment aggregation allows for the following unique objects to be included (which are ultimately used for export to Infoworks ICM):
 * Subcatchment wastewater profiles
     * The `Population` class outputs aggregated profiles for each subcatchment, including:
         * Daily flow